Don't Wake Me Up (album): Recording and composition

-Don't Wake Me Up was recorded between April 25, 1998 and March 1, 1999, in Dub Narcotic Studio in Olympia, Washington, and the Business in Anacortes, Washington.
+Don't Wake Me Up was recorded between April 25, 1998, and March 1, 1999, in Dub Narcotic Studio in Olympia, Washington, and the Business in Anacortes, Washington.
 The album was primarily written and composed by Elverum.
 The studios in which Don't Wake Me Up was recorded lacked high-fidelity recording equipment.
 Johnson said, "[Elverum] didn't have the attitude that this wasn't a real studio.
 He was more like, 'Hey, this is fun.'"
 Elverum described the studio as a "huge empty warehouse".

 Elverum was 21 at the time of the album's release, and 20 during its recording.
 During an interview with Impose, he said that "much of [the album] was recorded [...] at the same place where I did my high school recording experiments, so it was still very connected to adolescence."
-The album was partially recorded in Elverum's hometown, Anacortes, Washington, although he was living in Olympia, Washington at the time of recording.
+The album was partially recorded in Elverum's hometown, Anacortes, Washington, although he was living in Olympia, at the time of recording.
 As he described, he had "newly moved away from home for the first time".
 Elverum stated he recorded the album "living nocturnally ... [d]rinking pots of black tea all night" to stay up.